 More than the overall story, though, it’s the individual moments that steal your heart: Rick and Ilsa locking eyes for the first time; their drunken argument; Rick rigging the roulette table to save a poor soul; and, of course, those foggy final few minutes.

 I have two minor complaints about the film; neither enough to knock it from its pedestal, but both nuisances.
 First is that, as great as the final scene is, the amount of contrivance and double-crossing in the third act required to set up those last few minutes is a bit convoluted; if you can easily summarize what Rick, Laszlo, Ilsa, Louis, and Strasser each understand at any given moment, you’re savvier than me.
 Thank goodness what it leads to is satisfying enough to wash everything else away.

 My second complaint is not the movie’s fault, really: It’s been so over-referenced and -quoted and -parodied that it’s hard to take the iconic moments at face value.
-“Of all the gin joints in all the towns in all the world, she walks into mine,” is an absolutely beautiful turn of phrase that will never feel as lovely and heartbroken as it should… because, e.g., it’s also a Fall Out Boy song.
+“Of all the gin joints in all the towns in all the world, she walks into mine,” is an absolutely beautiful turn of phrase that will never feel as lovely and heartbroken as it should… because, e.g., it’s also the name of a Fall Out Boy song.

 Nonetheless, it’s hard to top Casablanca for pure Hollywood magic and storytelling.
 I know it’s such a cliche to call it one of my favorites, but it undeniably is.